 Breast Revision Surgery’s Unique Challenges

 All these factors will affect the placement of the new implant and the final appearance of the breast post surgery.
-As a result, your surgeon will need to have very specific knowledge and training to properly prepare the breast for the new implant to give you the results which you discussed and expect.
-If your surgeon is well prepared, however, you can have great results.
-Breast revision surgeries will always give clients the best outcomes when performed by a specialist plastic surgeon, like Dr Choy, who has significant training on and ample experience with all the techniques involved.
+As a result, your surgeon will need to have very specific knowledge and training to properly prepare the breast for the new implant and design a surgical plan capable of achieving your desired look.
+Breast revision surgeries should ideally be performed by a Specialist Plastic Surgeon, like Dr Choy, who has significant training on and ample experience with the techniques involved.

-Further — to provide his clients maximum safety and transparency — Dr Choy voluntarily participates in the Australian Breast Device Registry (www.abdr.org.au).
-Since its establishment over three years ago, this national registry collects and maintains all important data and records on breast implant procedures performed nationwide, allowing for on-going medical research that ensures the long-term interests of Dr Choy’s own clients and of women everywhere who may have the surgery.
+Further — to provide his clients improved safety and transparency — Dr Choy voluntarily participates in the Australian Breast Device Registry (www.abdr.org.au).
+Since its establishment, this national registry collects and maintains all important data and records on breast implant procedures performed nationwide, allowing for ongoing medical research that ensures the long-term interests women everywhere who may have the surgery.

 Breast Revision Surgery’s Risks

-While all surgeries have risks, in most cases, they are very small.
+All surgeries have risks.
 These risks include infection, blood clots, deep vein thrombosis and allergic or other reactions to anaesthesia.
 Breast surgeries share these risks, in addition to the risk of capsular contracture (internal scarring) as a result of implant placement and the possibility of later implant rupture.
-Like the risks from surgeries, in general, the risks from breast surgeries are extremely low when performed by a qualified and experienced specialist plastic surgeon.
-Breast surgeries, including revision surgeries, remain among the most common plastic surgeries globally, and the overwhelming majority of patients have problem-free surgeries with highly satisfying results.
+Like the risks from surgeries in general, the risks from breast surgeries are lowered when performed by a qualified and experienced Specialist Plastic Surgeon.

 Preparing for breast revision surgery